boc-tothefuture/boc-tothefuture.github.com/_posts/2016-07-17-my-devops-journey.md

 title:  "My DevOps Journey"
 date:   2016-07-17 14:31:00 -0400
 categories: devops home_automation
+excerpt: "What drives me to automate and enable DevOps"
 ---
 My DevOps journey began with configuration management and a passion for automation.